 On my right, the entire Kullu Valley could be seen.

-About 2.5km from Baragran was Nyingmapa Buddhist Monastery, also known as Pangan Gompa.
+About 2.5km from Baragran lies the hidden Pangan Nyingma Monastery, also known as Pangan Monastery.

-From the monastery, the views must have been even more magical but because of COVID, I wasn’t allowed an entry.
+From Pangan monastery, the views must have been even more magical but because of COVID, I wasn’t allowed an entry.

-The entire 2.5km of a stretch between Baragram and Pangan Nyingmapa Monastery runs parallel, and elevated at least 500m, to Kullu Valley, giving beautiful mesmerizing views.
+The entire 2.5km of a stretch between Baragram and the Pangan Nyingma Monastery runs parallel, and elevated at least 500m, to Kullu Valley, giving beautiful mesmerizing views.